This is one of ten outcomes to make measurable progress toward achieving our strategic priorities.

-ODOT’s Office of Social Equity and the agency Human Resources team are leading our workforce diversity outcome.
+ODOT’s Office of Equity and Civil Rights and the agency Human Resources team are leading our workforce diversity outcome.
 They’re retooling our internal hiring practices to minimize bias and attract diverse job candidates.
 Steps taken to improve inclusivity and create more equitable hiring processes include:

 - A toolkit consisting of best practices for panel interview, templates for interviews and more to help increase accessibility, transparency, consistency and fairness.

 - Panel interview training to support panelist and help panels reduce bias in the interview process.

 - Belonging data reviewed and action plans created to help managers to improve employees' sense of belonging at ODOT.